 - Track 15-3 Proactive Regulatory Policies

-Vaccines have long been used to fight against infectious disease; however the last decade has witnessed a revolution in the approach to vaccine design and development.
+Vaccines have long been used to fight against infectious disease, however the last decade has witnessed a revolution in the approach to vaccine design and development.
 Immunization Drug Delivery are multidisciplinary scientific field that is right now experiencing quick improvement.
 Latest vaccines that are steady, sparing, require less dosages and can be controlled utilizing needle free frameworks are an overall need.
-A perfect hypothetical vaccines may not be cogent unless formulated and delivered relevantly.
+A perfect hypothetical vaccine may not be cogent unless formulated and delivered relevantly.
 Critical to the accomplishment of a vaccine is the conveyance technique that will be utilized.
-Currently, various techniques involving DNA vaccines, adjuvants, microparticles and transgenic plants are being developed and evaluated , there has been an increasing emphasis in the field of vaccines on the neeed for improved safety along with improved efficacy against particularly insidious pathogens.
-More recently , the threats of a bio-terrorist attacks has been added an even sense of urgency to these efforts.
+Currently, various techniques involving DNA vaccines, adjuvants, microparticles and transgenic plants are being developed and evaluated, there has been an increasing emphasis in the field of vaccines on the need for improved safety along with improved efficacy against particularly insidious pathogens.
+More recently, the threats of a bio-terrorist attacks have been added an even sense of urgency to these efforts.

 - Track 16-1 Intracellular Delivery of Nucleic Acids

 - Track 16-2 Local, Non-Invasive, Pulmonary Delivery

 - Track 16-4 Thermostable and Self Administerable Vaccine for Inhalation